 A field trial was conducted in conjunction with The Department of School Education between December 2000 and April 2001 to evaluate the performance SkyCool in a demountable classroom environment at the Berkeley Vale Public School.

-Portable classrooms are use throughout the State and have a reputation for overheating in summer creating a very arduous environment for concentrated education.
+Portable classrooms are use throughout all the States & Territories and have a reputation for overheating in summer creating a very arduous environment for concentrated education.

 The demountable class rooms present a "worst case scenario" in which to trial SkyCool for the following reasons:-